The Seize the Night Tour

 Seize the Night, also known as the Three Bats tour, is a 2007 world tour by Meat Loaf to promote the album Bat Out of Hell III: The Monster Is Loose.

 Some concerts in April were cancelled due to Meat Loaf's ill health.
 Just over an hour into a concert in Newcastle upon Tyne on October 31, 2007, he told the audience that it was the last of his life, and walked off stage.
 He was later diagnosed with an "inter-vocal cord cyst" and cancelled the remaining dates on his European tour.
 Playing down the comments he made at Newcastle, in a statement he said "I'll be back."

 A DVD of the tour was released in October 2007, entitled 3 Bats Live.
 It also contains a bonus disc featuring the promotional videos and animations from Bat III.
 The DVD also features Meat Loaf: In Search of Paradise, a documentary about the tour.

 Musicians

 Many musicians from recent tours returned to play in the Neverland Express band.
 The most major change was the departure of Patti Russo, who had toured with Meat Loaf for 13 years.
 Vocalist Aspen Miller and saxophonist/keyboardist Dave Luther joined the band.
 He opened the show as lead on "All Revved up with No Place to Go".

 Paul Crook, Randy Flowers, Mark Alexander, and John Miceli performed on lead guitar, guitar, piano and drums, respectively.
 Kasim Sulton was bass guitar and musical director.

-Marion Raven joined Meat Loaf for the first leg.
-She was the supporting act, promoting her album Set Me Free.
+Marion Raven joined Meat Loaf for the first leg as the supporting act.
 Meat Loaf introduced her on stage at the latter stages of the concerts to duet on "It's All Coming Back to Me Now".
 Supporting acts for the second leg included backing singer C.C.
 Colletti and Mother Pearl.